 NAME Elections • Back to Board of Directors page

-Nominations are now open for the upcoming 2017-2018 year.
-If you are interested in joining the board the following positions are open for election this year: Secretary, Treasurer, President-elect, NMEA Representative, and Chapter Directors for Alaska, Oregon, and Washington.
+Below are the nominated candidates for the upcoming 2021-2022 year.
+The following positions are open for election this year: President-elect, Secretary, Treasurer, NMEA Representative, and Chapter Directors for Washington and Oregon.
 The Secretary and Treasurer positions are a one year commitment (although we hope you will stay longer, once elected).
 The President-elect position is a three year commitment as you move from President-elect to President to Past-president over the three year term.
 The NMEA Representative and Chapter Director positions are each two-year terms.

-Nominated Candidate Biographies—2017-2018
+Nominated Candidate Biographies—2021-2022

-Secretary: Amy Cole
+Secretary: Amy Cole, Washington

 Amy Cole holds a combined BA in Zoology and Marine Biology from the University of New Hampshire.
 She has recently held the post of Marine Educator at the Seattle Aquarium, which included interpretive volunteer supervision, teaching, and curriculum and program development for the Citizen Science program.
 Prior to joining the Aquarium staff, Amy was an interpretive volunteer for exhibits and field programs.
 She also chaired the committee to develop and administer the Master Birder program at the Seattle Audubon Society, and for several years has reviewed submissions for King County water conservation grants.
 Her professional background also includes program management at Microsoft and biotechnology research in the Bay Area.
 She holds a professional certification in project management (PMP), and has enjoyed putting some of those skills to use as NAME Secretary.

-Treasurer: Rob Coats
+Treasurer: Rob Coats, Oregon

-Rob has been married to his wife Vicki for 30 years and has two sons, Jamey and Gus in their 20s.
+Rob has been married to his wife Vicki for 34 years and has two sons, Jamey and Gus in their 20s.
 Rob’s first NAME conference was at Cowichan Lake in BC in 1993.
 Rob has rocked the position of NAME Treasurer since 2004.

 Kay began her outdoor and environmental education career in Mexico, living and teaching with the Quilihua Indian Tribe from 1990-1993 during and after graduating from Linfield College in Portland, Oregon.
 Her undergraduate BSN focused on transcultural youth health and education practices.